github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 - The third column, **Argument[0]**, indicates the input of the flow.
 In this case, the first argument to the function call.
 - The fourth column, **ReturnValue**, indicates the output of the flow.
 In this case, the return value of the function call.
 - The last column, **taint**, indicates the kind of flow to add.
-The value **taint** means the output is not necessarily equal to the input, but was was derived from the input in a taint-preserving way.
+The value **taint** means the output is not necessarily equal to the input, but was derived from the input in a taint-preserving way.

 Example: Adding flow through 'underscore.forEach'
 -------------------------------------------------